By Harold Zvi Baranoff

 BARBARA & ZVI in the Beginning

-In 1986 Zvi and I started working together to help with publishing Green Action in Arizona.
+In 1986 Zvi and I started working together to help publish

 Much of what we have done is stories that will never be told, but I mention a few here that we do take credit for... such as working with non-violence trainers who prepared activists for mass demonstrations at the Nevada test site and Rocky Flats New Mexico nuclear bomb production facility.
 Many peace groups and environmental whistle blowers were highlighted in Green Action news.